 Atari Lynx II (Rygar Box)

-This is the redesign of the original machine, it is slightly smaller, has a brighter screen, a much more symetrical shape, and now has an open cartridge slot at the back.
+This is a redesign of the original machine.
+It is slightly smaller, has a brighter screen, a much more symmetrical shape, and now has an open cartridge slot at the back.
 It also has a backlight button to turn the screen off to save power while not having to turn the whole console off, if it is between gaming sessions.

 The system is also notable for its forward-looking Features, advanced graphics, and ambidextrous layout.